Defenses For Robbery Penal Code 211 PC Charges

-In California, robbery is considered as a serious felony-level offense.
+Robbery charges under Penal Code 211 PC or any other theft charges such as, California grand theft or petty theft PC 483 and 488 charges is considered as a serious felony-level offense.
 Under Penal Code 211 PC robbery is the felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.

 In Order to Be Found Guilty of Robbery Under Penal Code 211 the Court Must Prove: